Norwegian Cruise Line

 Norwegian Cruise Line specializes in "Freestyle Cruising."
 Freestyle ships offer guests more flexibility and freedom with fewer rules about traditional formal dress and set dining times.
 This casual, flexible environment often suits families.

 Determined to upgrade with the times, Norwegian is currently trying out new amenities, including luxury villas, Champagne bars, interconnecting cabins, bowling alleys and electronic restaurant reservation systems.
-Norwegian Breakaway is the line's newest ship, unveiled in May 2013.
+Norwegian Breakaway was unveiled in May 2013.
 It embodies the freestyle vibe with curved staterooms, live shows, a huge water park and more than 20 restaurants, sailing out of New York City.
-It's sister ship, Getaway, will debut in 2014, sailing out of Miami.
+It's sister ship, Getaway, debuted in 2014, sailing out of Miami.
 Norwegian is best known for its diverse dining options and noteworthy entertainment.
 Typically, the line offers seven-day itineraries from U.S. and Canadian ports.

 Kids under 2 cruise for discounted rates and select ships offer specials on third and fourth guests.
 Infants under 6 months old cannot travel on Norwegian Cruise ships -- standard cruise law in most lines.
 If you have an infant outside of this age bracket, try the Disney Cruise Line instead, which opens its nurseries to infants as young as 12 weeks.